-Known for its uber-competitve burgers (they faced off—and won—against Sobelman’s Pub & Grill on “Food Wars” back in 2010), Milwaukee’s own AJ Bombers grills and serves its famous bacon-cheeseburger on the Summerfest grounds in the Northwestern Mutual Children’s Area.
+It is known for its uber-competitive burgers (they faced off—and won—against Sobelman’s Pub & Grill on “Food Wars” back in 2010).
+Milwaukee’s own AJ Bombers grills and serves its famous bacon-cheeseburger on the Summerfest grounds in the Northwestern Mutual Children’s Area.

 Peter Sciortino Bakery’s Cannoli

 This Italian bakery has been in business since the middle of the last century and is a staple in the Italian-immigrant neighborhood.
 There are two stands on the Summerfest grounds: near the Miller Lite stage (bakery plus hot-ham sandwiches) and BMO Harris Pavilion (only sells bakery).
 Wash down your cannoli with a frappe.